 In some ways then the location glass shots were an enaction of the camera, being in the moment and the present.
 Wheras the act of taking into the studio was a way of thinking with the camera.
 Planning ahead in time knowing certain things and conditions would occur if certain actions were taken in advance.

 Another thought is how mattes at this time were always static, wide, establishing shots (not always of course) that formed part of the emergence of film grammar.
 In that space of solid, framed and held, earthed, locked and perhaps even architectual visual space, the optical printer had its freedom/chance to develop.
-The foundational bases required for buildings finding mimicry in the large and heavy metal bases needed for optical printers.
+The foundational bases required for buildings finding another application in the large and heavy metal bases needed for optical printers.
 In another way the optical printer is a machine linked to the environment!
-It is rooted in/on the earth!
+It is rooted upon the ground which it relies on for its operation.

 Also the cost dimension, as in the fine engineering design and fabrication associated with say the 2709, was still effecting results as late as when Pop Day was still using a Debrie to make his own orig’ neg’ matte paintings for Elstree with a young Pete Ellenshaw looking on. (we talking late 1920’s here…) as well as new technologies like fine grain film which came along in time to allow something like King Kong who had the master Linwood G. Dunn doing opticals, the eventual designer (with others) of a kind of standardised optical printer configuration.